Mary Earle: Later life and death

 In retirement, Mary and Dick Earle wrote eight books together, including Creating New Foods: The Product Developer's Guide in 2009.
-They established scholarship and grant programmes to support students, particularly women, in engineering and technology, and founded the Earle Creativity and Development Trust to develop and nuture science and technology, the visual and fine arts, literature and history, and music in the Manawatū and Rangitīkei regions.
+They established scholarship and grant programmes to support students, particularly women, in engineering and technology, and founded the Earle Creativity and Development Trust to develop and nurture science and technology, the visual and fine arts, literature and history, and music in the Manawatū and Rangitīkei regions.

 Mary Earle died in Palmerston North on 18 April 2021, and she chose to be buried in Turakina where some of the earliest Scottish immigrants to New Zealand had lived.
 She had been a president of the Clan Cameron Association of New Zealand whose members celebrate their Scottish roots.

 Honours and awards

+In 1973 Earle was elected a Fellow of the New Zealand Institute of Food Science and Technology, and then an Honorary Fellow in 1994.
 In 1992, Earle was elected an honorary fellow of the New Zealand Institution of Engineers.
 In the 1993 Queen's Birthday Honours, she was appointed an Officer of the Order of the British Empire, for services to food technology, and the same year she was one of 544 recipients of the New Zealand Suffrage Centennial Medal.

 In 2018, Earle was conferred with an honorary Doctor of Science degree by Massey University.
 She also received an honorary doctorate from Khon Kaen University in Thailand, and was an honorary fellow of the Institute of Food Science & Technology.